lexieheinle/star-wars-bot/README.md

    ```

    - `--configure-fb-bot` will prompt you for FB page access token and FB app secret (for message validation) and it'll print out your webhook URL;
-   - `--configure-app` will prompt you for the Nasa API key (Check https://github.com/stojanovic/space-explorer-bot/blob/master/bot.js#L181);

-And that's it :)

 Full instructions for Claudia Bot Builder are available in [Getting started with Claudia Bot Builder](https://github.com/claudiajs/claudia-bot-builder/blob/master/docs/GETTING_STARTED.md) guide.